 Projects Using Trinity Stitch

-We have used Trinity Stitch on a prayer shawl for a baby (it's also a great doll baby blanket, which is how my daughter uses it) and a simple Trinity Stitch Headband.
-It's a great stitch pattern for fun summery accessories and works great in stripes or color blocking.
+Trinity Stitch can be used on a prayer shawl for a baby, for a doll's baby blanket or to create a simple headband.
+It's a great stitch pattern for fun summery accessories and works well in stripes or color blocking.

-If you'd like to explore this stitch more, there are a lot of great patterns available.
+If you'd like to explore this stitch more, there are many great patterns available:

-Breadnbadger has a great slouchy beret that uses the stitch, worked in the round inside out, so there is more knitting than purling.
-Another fun hat—inspired by one Hermione wore in "Harry Potter and the Deathly Hallows, Part One"—is available from Lindy's Knits and Laces.
+- Breadnbadger has a slouchy beret that uses the stitch, worked in the round inside out, so there is more knitting than purling.
+Another fun hat, inspired by one Hermione wore in "Harry Potter and the Deathly Hallows, Part One," is available from Lindy's Knits and Laces.

-Rag Lana has a pattern for a scarf that uses a variation of the stitch involving a yarn over in the middle of the triple stitch instead of the purl (so you work k1, yo, k1 in one stitch, which is a little easier and doesn't make a difference in the look of the finished stitch).
-Check that out if you find the traditional form of this stitch too tricky.
+- Rag Lana has a pattern for a scarf that uses a variation of the stitch involving a yarn over in the middle of the triple stitch instead of the purl (so you work k1, yo, k1 in one stitch, which is a little easier and doesn't make a difference in the look of the finished stitch).
+Try this if you find the traditional form of this stitch too tricky.